MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-and-skypeforbusiness-coexistence-and-interoperability.md

 Phone System isn't supported in Teams in **Islands** mode. **Islands** mode doesn't support Enterprise Voice client is Skype for Business.

 > [!Important]
-> In **Islands** mode, all messages and calls from federated users (people outside your organization) are delivered to Skype for Business.
+> In **Islands** mode, all messages and calls from federated users (people outside your organization) are delivered to the Skype for Business client.
 After upgrading to **Teams Only** mode, all messages and calls from outside your organization are delivered to Teams.

-> [!Tip]
-> Skype for Business Online customers recommended path is to start with the default **Islands** mode, drive Teams adoption saturation in the organization, and then move to **Teams Only** mode rapidly.
-On premises and hybrid customers, especially complex ones, might benefit from deploying the **Skype for Business with Teams Collaboration** mode as a starting point rather than **Islands** mode, and progress from there to **Skype for Business with Teams Collaboration and Meetings** mode (that is, Meetings First), if appropriate, and to **Teams Only** mode when the organization is ready to adopt Teams.

 ### Teams Only